morganericsson/msengcs/coursedescs/1DV005_SEProject.md

 *2. Skills and abilities*

-- elicitate requirements from and design a solution to a real-world problem
+- Elicitate requirements from and design a solution to a real-world problem
-- plan and execute a small software development project in a team
+- Plan and execute a small software development project in a team
-- apply skills from programming courses and other relevant courses in a project-like environment
+- Apply skills from programming courses and other relevant courses in a project-like environment
-- learn new tools and APIs on their own
+- Learn new tools and APIs on their own

 *3. Judgement and approach*

-- reflect on the choice of software engineering methods used in the project
+- Reflect on the choice of software engineering methods used in the project

 ## Course contents